sormy/bs-systemjs-hot-reloader/README.md

   * `jspmPrefix` - JSPM prefix RegExp which could be used in CSS files to refer relative to JSPM imports, default to `jspm:`
-  * `npmPrefix`- NPM prefix RegExp which could be used in CSS files to refer relative to NPM imports, default to `jspm:`
+  * `npmPrefix`- NPM prefix RegExp which could be used in CSS files to refer relative to NPM imports, default to `npm:`
   * `nodeModulesDir` - `node_modules` path, default to `node_modules`
   * `supportsRegExp` - RegExp for supported filenames, default to `/\.(scss|sass|less|styl|css)$/`